cssbristol/cssbristol.co.uk/_events/2021_09_23_welcome_drinks.md

 If you plan on attending, please fill in [this](https://forms.gle/wL9TQCRv9Z7DoTEQA) form here so that we know how many people to expect.
 But feel free to also show up on the day even if you didn't fill in the form!

+And of course, in the classic CSS fashion, there will be free booze!

 **This event is open to students from all years.**

 **RSVP:** https://forms.gle/CWSQR6FHr4kgMyaU9